yt-project/yt/CONTRIBUTING.rst

    classes for data regions, covering grids, time series, and so on.
 This also includes derived fields and derived quantities.

-``analysis_modules``
-   This is where all mechanisms for processing data live.
-This includes things like clump finding, halo profiling, halo finding, and so on.
-This is something of a catchall, but it serves as a level of greater abstraction that simply data selection and modification.

 ``gui``
    This is where all GUI components go.
 Typically this will be some small tool used for one or two things, which contains a launching mechanism on